 I’ve also got a few political and social justice obsessions which I also blog or and / or put on Facebook.
 So look for me there.

 In my senecditude, I am returning to my real academic love, Assyriology, and the Akkadian language, the greatest language of antiquity.
 Unfortunately, except for references in the Bible and a few elsewhere, Mesopotamian civilization was lost under the sands of Iraq and Aramaic, Greek, Latin, and then Arabic and Persian took over.
-I am teaching a wonderful informal group once a week.
-It’s the best thing I’ve done academically in a long time.
-It may become a credit course at some point in the future, but the bureaucracy involved is a real disincentive.
-The internet has of course, revolutioned such allegedly obscure academic fields, with a huge number of resources online.
+I am involved with a project to publish all the texts that have ended up (surprisingly) in museums and other collections in Australia and New Zealand.
+The internet has of course, revolutionized such allegedly obscure academic fields, with a huge number of resources online.

 Contact: larryjhs_ AT _ fastmail.fm, and remove all the bits that should be removed to make this work.